EsArtic/Sound_Classification/README.md

 ## Running
 The procedure of running this program:
 ### 1.Run download.sh
 The UrbanSound8K dataset would be downloaded an decompress.

 ### 2. Run augmentation.sh
 The augmentation data set would be generated.

 ### 3. Run extract_feature.sh
 The Melspectrogram features would be generated.
 If you want to extract other features, you can use the following command to get the usage of extact_data.py:
     * python extract_data.py --help

 ### 4. Run train.sh
-    1) Perform training using the default model.
+1. Perform training using the default model.
 Similarly, you can use the following command to get the usage of train.py:
     * python train.py --help
-    2) To generate the training log, you can run train.py scripts using pipeline and redirection like:
+2. generate the training log, you can run train.py scripts using pipeline and redirection like:
     * python train.py 2>&1 | tee train.log

 ### 5. Run statistics.sh
 Two statistics files would be generated (./log/precision.csv and ./log/recall.csv).
 Similarly, you can use the following command to get the usage of statistics.py:
     * python statistics.py --help